The Capuzzella CLI: A Complete Guide

 keys delete <id> POST /settings/api-keys/<id>/delete Permanently deletes a key

 When creating a key, the plaintext value (prefixed cap_) is printed exactly once.
 The server stores only the hash.
 If you lose it, you create a new one.
-The --role flag accepts editor, admin, or viewer.
+The --role flag accepts editor, admin, viewer, or designer.
 The --rate-limit flag defaults to 60 requests per minute if omitted.

 capuzzella keys create --name "CI pipeline" --role editor --rate-limit 120